SorinaHamidifar/ObsidianStack/README.md

 Main entry point for the SolidCore Foundation.
 """

-from core import security, infrastructure secure
+from core import security, infrastructure

 def run():